Azhovan/Stater/Readme.md

 So you have the idea!.

-### Define Events
+### Defining Events
-Events are actions which are needed to start a transition. suppose there is transition like `a -----> b`, to change the state from `a` to `b` some action should happened (like event, or action by user)
+Events are actions to starting a transition.
+Suppose a transition like `a -----> b`, to change the state from `a` to `b` some actions should happen (like an event, or action by the user)

-From modeling perspective, `Events` are like `States` in **Stater**.
+From the modeling perspective, `Events` are like `States` in **Stater**.
 Both of them are `DomainObject`.
-They are objects which created, initialized, refined, etc.What really make them different is how to use these concepts inside the state machine.
+They are objects which created, initialized, refined, etc. What really makes them different is how to use these concepts inside the state machine.
-So all the functionality for Events are exact like the State.
+So all the functionality for Events is exactly like the States.

 ```php
 $event = [